rydmike/hive_wasm_case/README.md

 The sample uses the `hive_ce` package that on web builds persists **key-value** pairs in the WEB browser IndexedDB.
 The `hive_ce` package is a community fork of the original `hive` package, that has been modified to work with **Flutter Web WASM** builds, by using `package:web` instead of `html` library.

 The package works as expected when building for Web JS target with no `--wasm` option, but when building with `--wasm` option, the here presented type conversion issues are present.

+As the `hive_ce` package is used, the issue has also been reported to package maintainer here https://github.com/IO-Design-Team/hive_ce/issues/46.

+While it is possible that the issue is in the package, it is worth stating that `hive_ce` works as expected on native VM and Web JS builds, and for the WASM build it uses the same `package:web` primitives as the Flutter Web JS build, that works correctly and as expected.

 ## Expected results